CampNowhere/DarkCastle/README.md

 DarkCastle is an authenticated file encryption program aiming to provide a large collection of community ciphers.
 This program is intended for educational use until full cryptanalysis can be completed.

+Please note these are one-shot encryption functions and will encrypt what you can fit into memory.

 # Algorithms and authenticators

 Dark 256 bit authenticated with Ganja 256 bit - 128 bit nonce length